Well, hold on because this looks very, very good. The preliminary version of Project xCloud is already available.

 - However, jumping to the 4G connection was a big word.
 The service may evolve and improve its performance.

-- But something tells me that to play in 4G, particular conditions must be met so that everything works perfectly.
+- But something tells me that to play in 4G, particular conditions must be met so that everything works perfect.